Sadashiv/devops_stuff/docker/README.md

   "dns": ["your_dns_address", "8.8.8.8"]
 }

---> Always create docker container then start and attache to enter into the container Run in the background docker run -d -p 4000:80
+--> Always create docker container then start and attach to enter into the container Run in the background docker run -d -p 4000:80 centos

 Stop container with ID
 docker container stop <containerid>